Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: From and to

 \section{From $\cone(q)$ and $\cfour(q)$ to $\cabcd(\rvec)$}

-As shown in Appendix~\ref{ten_field}, a forth-order tensor field describing an isotropic achiral system in two dimensions is given by the general relation Eq.~(\ref{eq_ten_field_o4}) in terms of four invariants $i_n(q)$.
-In turn these invariants are expressed, Eq.~(\ref{eq_ten_Tabcd_d2_BB}), in terms of the alternative set of invariants $\cone(q)$, $\cfour(q)$, $\ctwo(q)$ and $\cfour(q)$.
-Due to Eq.~(\ref{eq_eq_isfyy}) we have $\ctwo(q) = \cthree(q) = 0$ for strain correlations.
+As shown in Appendix~\ref{ten_field}, a forth-order tensor field describing an isotropic achiral system in two dimensions is given by Eq.~(\ref{eq_ten_field_o4}) in terms of four invariants $i_n(q)$.
+In turn these invariants are expressed in terms of the alternative set of invariants $\cone(q)$, $\cfour(q)$, $\ctwo(q)$ and $\cfour(q)$.
+Due to Eq.~(\ref{eq_ICFs_vanishing}) we have $\ctwo(q) = \cthree(q) = 0$ for strain correlations.
 The correlation function $\cabcd(\qvec)$ in reciprocal space are thus given by the invariants

 More specifically, this implies